Twins vs. Guardians Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- Pablo Lopez (3-3) will take to the mound for the Twins and make his 12th start of the season.
+- The Twins will send Bailey Ober (3-2) to the mound for his eighth start this season.

-- In 11 starts this season, he's earned a quality start in six of them.

-- Lopez will look to finish five or more innings for the third start in a row.
+- Ober will look to finish five or more innings for the eighth start in a row.

 |Opponent